lizhanmit/learning-notes/unix-note/unix-note.md

 `apropos "<command_description>"`: find the command with this description.

 `whereis`: find the location of binary file, source code file and manual pages, e.g. `whereis ls`.

+Wrap the command to the new line in the terminal: type `\`.

 ### Shortcuts